 Open call.
 Apply for up to EURO 2 500 for a research stay

-in any lab in the world for 5 – 90 days.
+in another lab for 5 – 90 days

 – The applicant must be a NAS member